-Last year Oxfam helped a few communities fix up their wells and learn how to treat their drinking water to avoid water-borne diseases.
+Oxfam helps communities around the world fix up their wells and learn how to treat their drinking water to avoid water-borne diseases.
 It was part of a program to help farmers recover from a drought and bad harvest in 2011.
 Oxfam delivered some cash to help farmers buy food, but we also helped them to address water and sanitation and hygiene, all closely linked to malnutrition.

 I spoke with my colleague Kenny Rae, an engineer who works in our humanitarian response department, and he gave me a quick lesson on a of the few ways that Oxfam helps communities improve water quality in the hand-dug wells (usually less than one meter in diameter) commonly found in rural Senegal.